ericghlee/front-end-test/README.md

 - It contains the current date

 ##### Home page:
-You have the data in the folloing format from https://front-end-clip.free.beeceptor.com/transactions
+You have the data in the following format from https://front-end-clip.free.beeceptor.com/transactions
 ```json
 [
    {